Faculty Experts

 Brian Canever

-Brian Gabriel Canever joined the Global Supply Chain Institute in 2022.
-His previous marketing and communications experience spans higher education, public diplomacy, sports, and nonprofits.
-Most recently, Canever served as a public relations specialist and brand writer for UT Communications and Marketing.
-Prior to that role, he spent four years with the the Center for Sport, Peace, and Society, where he served as communications lead for the U.S. Department of State’s Global Sports Mentoring Program.
+Before joining GSCI, Canever was a public relations specialist and brand writer for UT Communications and Marketing.
+He also spent four years with the Center for Sport, Peace and Society, where he served as communications lead for the U.S. Department of State’s Global Sports Mentoring Program.
 Canever is a lecturer in the College of Communication and Information.

 Hannah Carter

-Hannah Carter is the Program Manager for the Master of Science in Supply Chain Management Online program, where she works in support of overall program operations.
-She previously worked in admissions for Haslam’s on-campus Graduate Business Programs, and before coming to UT spent several years in a variety of roles at Penguin Random House, the world’s largest English-language trade book publisher.
+Hannah Carter is the program manager for the Master of Science in Supply Chain Management Online program, where she supports overall program operations.
+She previously worked in admissions for the Haslam College of Business’s on-campus graduate business programs.
+Before coming to UT, Carter worked for several years at Penguin Random House, the world’s largest English-language trade book publisher.
+She is currently pursuing a master’s in educational psychology.

 Christopher Craighead

-FedEx Chair of Supply Chain Management; Cheryl Massingale Faculty Research Fellow
+FedEx Chair in Supply Chain Management; Sarah Alice & Tommy Bronson Faculty Research Fellow

-Christopher W. Craighead is the FedEx Chair of Supply Chain Management at the Haslam College of Business, University of Tennessee.
-Professor Craighead’s primary research interest is strategic supply chain management with a focus on supply chain disruptions, buyer-supplier exchanges and the supply chain-entrepreneurship interface.
-Professor Craighead’s articles have been published in Journal of Operations Management, Production and Operations Management, Decision Sciences, Journal of Business Logistics, Journal of Supply Chain Management, Transportation Science, Manufacturing and Service Operations Management and other journals.
-Dr. Craighead has received several research fellowships, competitive research grants, and research awards.
+Christopher W. Craighead is the FedEx Chair in Supply Chain Management at the University of Tennessee, Knoxville’s Haslam College of Business.
+His primary research interest is strategic supply chain management with a focus on supply chain disruptions, buyer-supplier exchanges and the supply chain-entrepreneurship interface.
+His research has been published in the Journal of Operations Management, Production and Operations Management, Decision Sciences, Journal of Business Logistics, Journal of Supply Chain Management, Transportation Science, Manufacturing and Service Operations Management and other journals.
+He has received several research fellowships, competitive grants and awards.

-Professor Craighead serves as the Logistics Department Editor at Decision Sciences, an Associate Editor of the Journal of Supply Chain Management and a Senior Editor at Journal of Business Logistics.
-He has received multiple awards for reviewing and editing excellence, including Best Associate Editor Awards from Journal of Operations Management, Journal of Supply Chain Management, and Decision Sciences.
+Craighead serves as the logistics department editor at Decision Sciences, an associate editor of the Journal of Supply Chain Management and a senior editor at the Journal of Business Logistics.
+He has received multiple awards for reviewing and editing excellence.

-Professor Craighead effectively bridges academia and industry.
-For example, his research has fueled over 350 executive education programs, which have, in turn, enriched his teaching.
-At Penn State, he worked as the Director of Research of the Center for Supply Chain Research, where he served as the principal liaison between faculty and industry partners.
-By bridging academia and industry, Professor Craighead’s career has culminated in both theoretical and pragmatic impacts.
-He has been a strong advocate for such a career strategy, co-authoring papers geared toward helping others in the field realize this dual impact.
+Craighead’s research has fueled over 350 executive education programs.
+At Penn State, he worked as the director of research of the Center for Supply Chain Research, where he served as the principal liaison between faculty and industry partners.
+Craighead’s career has culminated in both theoretical and pragmatic impacts through connecting academia and industry.
+He has strongly advocated for such a career strategy, co-authoring papers geared toward helping others in the field realize this dual impact.

 Russell Crook

-Russell Crook is the First Horizon Professor of Management in the Haslam College of Business at UT.
-Crook holds a Ph.D. in Strategic Management from Florida State University.
-He teaches strategic planning and implementation, and he has published over 30 articles on strategy and entrepreneurship topics.
-He also works with organizations on their efforts to build their future visions and then work to achieve them.
-Before earning his Ph.D., Crook worked for American Airlines, US Airways, and IBM in a variety of capacities, including strategic planning and procurement.
+Russell Crook is the First Horizon Foundation Distinguished Business Professor, Cheryl Massingale Business Faculty Scholar, head of the Department of Management and Entrepreneurship at the Haslam College of Business.
+He holds a Ph.D. in strategic management from Florida State University.
+He teaches strategic planning and implementation, and he has published over 40 articles on strategy and entrepreneurship topics.
+He spends considerable time with organization leaders to build their visions and goals, and then develop actions to achieve them.
+Before earning his Ph.D., he worked for American Airlines, US Airways and IBM in a variety of capacities, including strategic planning and global procurement.

 Thomas Deakins